By Yoanis Blanco Santos

 To fully appreciate our unique country, you need to know something about our history, including our national heroes who have greatly influenced culture and society.
 There are a few in particular whose faces you will see adorning buildings, parks, t-shirts, and billboards throughout the country.
-These are the 5 Cuban heroes you need to know about to understand Cuba.
+Before visiting Cuba, be it on a guided tour or otherwise, we recommend you start by learning about these 5 Cuban heroes.

 Carlos Manuel de Céspedes y del Castillo, Father of the Homeland.